andypswanepoel/resuable-components/tabbed-content/component-readme-template.md

 ## Possible Configurations

 **Component Configs**
-The following data-attributes can be added at the component level:
+The following configurations can be added as data attributes at the component level:
-- autoinit: if set to "false", the tabbed content will not initialize.
+- data-autoinit: if set to "false", the tabbed content will not initialize.
 If nothing is provided, the tabbed content will initialize.
-- initial-tab: the value provided will be the initially opened tab.
+- data-initial-tab: the value provided will be the initially opened tab.
 Tab values will be on a zero-based index.
 If nothing is provided, the first tab will be opened.
-- mobile-stack: if set to "true", the tabs will be controlled by up and down keys vs left and right on smaller screens (<768px).
+- data-mobile-stack: if set to "true", the tabs will be controlled by up and down keys vs left and right on smaller screens (<768px).
 If nothing is provided, the tabs will always be controlled with left and right keys.
 The actual visual stacking will be controlled by CSS.
+- data-classnames-selected: class names to be added when the tab is selected.
+If nothing is added, default will be "selected".
+- data-classnames-not-selected: class names to be added when the tab is not selected.
+If nothing is added, default will be "not-selected".

 **Tab Configs**
 The following data-attributes can be added at the panel level:
-- tab-name: String value which is provided to the tab.
+- data-tab-name: String value which is provided to the tab.
 If nothing is provided, the tab witll be named with it's ID.

 ## Emitted Events